wgmo/graphtik/README.rst

 Lightweight computation graphs for Python
 -----------------------------------------

 **Graphtik** is an an understandable and lightweight Python module for building and running ordered graphs of computations.
-The API posits a fair compromise between features and complexity without precluding any.
+The API posits a fair compromise between features and complexity, without precluding any.
+It can be used as is to build machine learning pipelines for data science projects.
-It might be of use in computer vision, machine learning and other data science domains, or become the core of a custom ETL pipelne.
+It should be extendable to act as the core for a custom ETL engine or a workflow-processor for interdependent files and processes.

 .. note:
     *Graphtik* is a temporary fork of `Graphkit`_ to experiment with Python